UPPMAX/HPC-python/docs/day3/big_data.rst

 .. admonition:: Chunks

    - Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
    - Operations are delayed (**lazy computing**) e.g.

-       - tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
+       - tasks are queued and no computation is performed until you actually ask values to be computed (for instance print mean values).
    - Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.
-   - and data is gathered in the end.
+   - And data is gathered in the end.
+   - Tools like Dask and xarray handle "chunking" automatically.
+   - Note that number of chunks does not need to be equal to number of cores.

+Big file → split into chunks → parallel workers → results combined.

+.. admonition:: To think of

+   - Chunk size and number of them affect the performance due to overhad/administration of the chunking and combination.
+   - Briefly explain what happens when a Dask job runs on multiple cores.

 .. discussion:: Example from dask.org